Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Quasi-isometric invariance of -branches and peripheral subcomplexes

-To see (2), note that $L\cup \partial L$ is a subcomplex, moreover, if a collection of mutual orthogonal edges emanating from the same vertex is contained in $L\cup \partial L$, then the cube spanned by these edges is contained in $L\cup \partial L$.
-Thus $L\cup \partial L$ is a convex subcomplex, in particular it is a full subcomplex, hence (2) follows.
+To see (2), note that $L\cup \partial L$ is a subcomplex.
+We claim for a vertex $x\in L\cup \partial L$, if a collection of mutual orthogonal edges emanating from $x$ are contained in $L\cup \partial L$, then the cube spanned by these edges is contained in $L\cup \partial L$.
+This is clear when $x\in L$.
+The case when $x\in \partial L$ follows from that the labels of these edges are either vertices in $C$ or vertices in $\partial C$.
+From the claim we know $L\cup \partial L$ is a locally convex subcomplex of $X(\Gamma)$, in particular it is a full subcomplex, hence (2) follows as locally convex subcomplexes of CAT(0) cube complexes are convex. \end{proof}